devpks/StratisSwapContracts/README.md

 # Cirrus Swap

-Cirrus Swap is a set of four contracts contracts working together with a UI to create a decentralized exchange on the Cirrus Sidechain for Stratis.
+Cirrus Swap is a set of four contracts contracts working together with a UI to create a decentralized exchange on the Cirrus Sidechain of Stratis.

 1. [BuyOrder Contract](#buy-order-contract)
 2. [SellOrder Contract](#sell-order-contract)